 - Securely printing to a mailbox and releasing documents at the device itself

 There is no shortage of options when it comes to deciding on the best printer investment for your business.
-However, if you follow these guidelines when sourcing an office printer, you'll ensure you get the most value out of your investment while maximizing employee productivity.
+However, following these guidelines when sourcing an office printer will ensure you get the most value out of your investment while maximizing employee productivity.